carlsmith/coffeeshop/docs/book/invoking_functions.md

     area = (x, y) -> x * y
     put(area(3, 4))

-Like Ruby, CoffeeScript will also automatically call functions if they are invoked with at least one argument, allowing you to pipe function by passing invokations to one another.
+Like Ruby, CoffeeScript automatically calls functions if they are invoked with arguments.
-CoffeeShop's shell functions are designed to be used that way.
+This allows you to pipe functions by passing invocations to one another.

     put area 3, 4